 For solution#37, it is unclear whether S-MBR should be sent to NG-RAN node, and RAN3 would like SA2 try to avoid any impact on existing UE-AMBR definition which will bring backward compatibility issues.
 If solution #37 could avoid such signaling and fulfil SA2’s requirements, it would have no RAN3 impacts.

 In Solution #22, the RAN would need to split S-MBR between MN and SN in cases of multi connectivity.
 This will impact performance because it would preclude full usage of the S-MBR.

-In solution 37, the PCF (or central CN node) splits S-MBR always, this will impact performance because it would preclude full usage of the S-MBR not only in case where multi-connectivity is used in RAN, but also when it is not used.
+In solution 37, if the intention is to use the UE-AMBR to rate control GBR and non-GBR services, the RAN would need to split the newly purposed UE-AMBR between MN and SN in cases of multi connectivity.
+This will impact performance because it would preclude full usage of the newly purposed UE-AMBR.
+If solution 37 is based on splitting the S-MBR at the PCF (or central CN node),, this will impact performance because it would preclude full usage of the S-MBR not only in case where multi-connectivity is used in RAN, but also when it is not used.

 And For Solution#43, additional notification signaling overhead over interface will be introduced.